Nextiva / Blog / VoIP

 Zoom provides omnichannel cloud contact center software featuring unlimited IVR and auto attendants.
 The software offers call routing based on dialed numbers and supports multi-level menus with voice prompts, self-service options, and speech recognition for natural language interaction.

 Zoom’s visual IVR system allows for phone number provisioning and is customizable through drag-and-drop modules.
-Users can automate customer engagement using features like speech recognition, recordings, and text-to-speech capabilities.
+Users can automate customer engagement with speech recognition, recordings, and text-to-speech.
+Zoom also offers call center AI that can resolve customer inquiries via voice and chat.
+It supports advanced automation and self-service to lighten agent workloads and help speed up resolutions.

 Features